+Equitable Treatment and Parity for Mutual Banks.
 ICBA supports legislative or regulatory changes that will provide federal thrift institutions equitable treatment by considering the potential impact a new rule would have on the different business model of federal thrifts.

+Charter Choice.
 ICBA opposes any legislative or regulatory action to pressure mutual institutions to convert to stock form or to eliminate the option of mutuality and supports the right of mutual institutions to refuse funds offered for deposit by persons outside their communities.
 Mutual institutions must have the ability to retain their mutual charters.

 ICBA also supports the right of a mutual institution to defend itself from activist depositor groups and therefore supports a private right of action for mutual and savings institutions under the Savings and Loan Holding Company Act.

+New Capital Option.
 ICBA also supports the authorization of mutual banks to issue Mutual Capital Certificates (MCCs) that would qualify as Tier 1 common equity capital.
 MCCs would provide a new capital option that would help preserve the viability of mutual banks and allow them to continue to serve their communities.

 Mutual banks should play a critical role in the future of American banking.
 Prudential bank and credit union regulators should develop a path for credit unions to convert to mutual banks in a straightforward, noncomplex manner that allows for institutions to change charters without fear or intimidation.
 Regulators should develop formal plans to expand mutual bank charters through public due process and community outreach.